ethereum/execution-apis/src/engine/blob-extension.md

 - `blobs`: `Array of DATA` - Array of blobs, each blob is `FIELD_ELEMENTS_PER_BLOB * size_of(BLSFieldElement) = 4096 * 32 = 131072` bytes (`DATA`) representing a SSZ-encoded `Blob` as defined in [EIP-4844](https://eips.ethereum.org/EIPS/eip-4844)

 ## Methods

+### engine_newPayloadV2

+This method parameter updated to accept the extended EIP-4844 `ExecutionPayloadV2` structure.

+### engine_getPayloadV2

+This method is extended to return the extended EIP-4844 `ExecutionPayloadV2` structure.

 ### engine_getBlobsBundleV1